matejsubrt/uvod-sw-inz/seminar-work-template.md

 Flow of Events:

 1. The student views available courses and their prerequisites.
-   1.1 The system displays courses and prerequisites.
-2. The student checks if the course requirements are met.
+2. The student tries to enroll in course.
-   2.1 The system checks if the requirements are met.
+3. The system checks if the requirements are met.
-3. If the requirements are met, the student enrolls in the course for a given semester and schedule.
+4. If the requirements are met, the student enrolls in the course for a given semester and schedule.
-   3.1 The system checks if the schedule ticket is full.
-      3.1.1 If the schedule ticket is full, the student adds themselves to the waiting list.
-      3.1.2 If the schedule ticket is not full, the system confirms enrollment.
-4. If the requirements are not met, the system informs the student that they cannot enroll in the course.
+   If the requirements are not met, the system informs the student that they cannot enroll in the course.
 5. The student views their enrollment status.
-   5. system displays the enrollment status.

 ```plantuml
 @startuml